-In this article, we’ll discuss the process on how to apply for a Schengen visa through German Embassy.
+In this article, we’ll discuss the process on how to apply for a Schengen visa through the German Embassy.

 Please note that this post specifically covers the process for Schengen visa application in German embassy and for Filipino citizens.